syncfusion-content/predictive-analytics-docs/predictive-analytics/PMML-Execution-Engine/Working-with-PMML-Execution-Engine.md

 The following code example illustrates the procedure to call Mining Model Evaluator directly without the help of PMMLEvaluatorFactory.

-{% tabs %}

-{% highlight r %}
+{% highlight c# %}

 //Sample values are passed as anonymous type
 var anonymousType = new
 {
 SepalLength = 6.8,
 SepalWidth = 3,
 PetalLength = 5.5,
 PetalWidth = 2.1
 };
 string pmmlFilePath = "../../Iris.pmml";

 //Create instance for PMML Document
 PMMLDocument pmmlDocument = new PMMLDocument(pmmlFilePath);

 //Create instance for Mining model
 MiningModelEvaluator miningModel = new MiningModelEvaluator(pmmlDocument);

 //Gets the predicted result
 PredictedResult predictedResult = miningModel.GetResult(anonymousType, null);
 miningModel.Dispose();

 //Displays the predicted result
 Console.WriteLine(predictedResult.PredictedValue);

-{% endhighlight %}

-{% highlight text %}
+//Output

 Output: Virginica
 The predicted output (Virginica) obtained from PMML Execution engine gives us a clear picture that based on given sepal and petal width and length, the iris species is more likely to be Virginica.

 {% endhighlight %}

-{% endtabs %}

 ### Neural Network Model Evaluator